Breeding, Newborn Care Tips, Reproductive Health Advice, Whelping

 • E-Coli usually affects just one puppy.

-• Campylobacter bacteria comes from mom.
+• Campylobacter bacteria comes from mom, often as a secondary infection to parasites.
 You can manage moms before birth to prevent this.

 How Do Puppies Get Fading Puppy Syndrome

-Fading puppies is a problem inadvertently caused by us.
+Fading puppies is not a diagnosis but a description of a group of causes that cause pups to fail to thrive.
 It’s important to remember that nursing puppies have very thin skin so certain cleaning supplies can be toxic.
 Chlorhexidine is safe and effective to use around nursing puppies.
-Do not use Clorox®, chlorine, pine oil cleaners or ammonia disinfectants.
+Do not use Clorox®, chlorine, pine oil cleaners or ammonia disinfectants without rinsing and drying the area prior to the pups contact.

-Blue belly is another type of infection that can cause fading puppies.
-The puppies usually gas up but they don’t always turn blue.
-The number one cause of blue belly is a navel infection.
-The key to preventing blue belly is to dip the umbilical in strong iodine to disinfect and dry up the umbilical.
+Blue belly is a sign noted when pups become septic, causing an infection that can cause fading puppies.
+The puppies usually have a distended abdomen, and the skin of the belly turns blue.
+One cause of blue belly is a navel infection.
+The key to preventing blue belly is to dip the umbilical in Breeder’s Edge Clean Cut Iodine to disinfect and dry up the umbilical.
+Another cause is chilling – do your best to keep the pups environmental temperature at 80° to 90°F the first week, slowing dropping the temperature as they approach four weeks of age.

 Why Calcium During Whelping is Critical

 When puppies are born normal but dead, it’s emotionally draining and frustrating.
 Managing mom’s labor better is the best solution to avoid this from happening again.
 Since dead puppies don’t stretch when they are pushed on, they are very hard for mom to birth.
 In many cases, the next puppy in line may also die because of lack of oxygen.
-The solution here is to get three to four doses of calcium, such as Breeder’s Edge Oral Cal Plus, in mom before the first puppy is born.
+The solution here is to get three to four doses of calcium, such as Breeder’s Edge Oral Cal Plus, in mom from the start of labor until before the last puppy is born.
 Our goal is to have whelping over and done in under nine hours.
 When labor is faster, moms mother better because they aren’t as tired.

+What to do if a dog doesn’t have milk?
 If there is very little or no milk at birth, this can be a major issue in the first five days and can lead to puppy loss.
-You want puppies that are chubby and content and if they aren’t or if you are good at bottle feeding, you need to help mom manage lactation.
-Your goal is dripping milk when she is done whelping.
-Mom’s milk is critical early on to give her babies the colostrum they need to prompt their guts to start digesting.
+You want puppies that are chubby and content and if they aren’t or if you are good at bottle or tube feeding, you need to help mom manage lactation.
+Your goal is plenty of milk when she is done whelping.
+Mom’s milk is critical early on to give her babies the colostrum they need to support their immune systems.

-To trigger milking in mom you have to release prolactin.
+To trigger lactation in mom you have to release prolactin.
 Prolactin tells moms the babies are here and to start lactating.
 Breeder’s Edge Oxy Momma has herbal ingredients to stimulate and enhance milk production.
 Oxytocin can also work to let milk out of the gland into the duct to help her start to nurse.
 But if there is no milk to start with, oxytocin won’t help.
+Metoclopramide (Rx Reglan) is a prescription drug your veterinarian may prescribe to improve milk production.
+Mom needs to drink plenty of fluids and eat sufficiently to produce milk.
+Adding bratwurst sausages in appropriate quantities can also improve lactation.

 Set Up For Success

-Our goal is to manage out of everything that keeps you up at night.
+Our goal is to proactively manage everything that keeps you up at night.

 If you need help, call us at 800.786.4751.